Myths Vs. Facts – The Paper and Packaging Industry is Destroying Forests (1 of 8)

 Is paper really bad for the environment?
 We will be tackling this topic next in the Environmental Paper Series.
 Check back at fssi-ca.com to follow this series or explore more blog posts.

 FSSI is a national, WBE-Certified document outsourcing company that was among the first print-mail outsourcing companies to integrate sustainability practices into regular business operations.
 FSSI has recycled or responsibly disposed of tons of reusable waste including paper, wooden pallets, electronics such as computers monitors, and other office equipment.
 For its work in reducing energy consumption, the company earned Trane North America’s “Energy Efficiency Leader Award.”
 FSSI also participates in the Carbon Disclosure Project (CDP), keepers of the world’s largest corporate emissions and climate change database, and recognized leader in greenhouse gas reporting.
-Visit the sustainability practices page on FSSI’s website to learn more about its ongoing commitment to environmental stewardship.
+Visit the sustainable print production page to learn more about its ongoing commitment to environmental stewardship.

 Tsukayama, H. (2017, January 25).
 How bad is email for the environment?
 Retrieved August 07, 2017, from https://www.washingtonpost.com/news/the-switch/wp/2017/01/25/how-bad-is-email-for-the-environment/?utm_term=.147bb63b2329&wpisrc=nl_draw2&wpmm=1